Director

 Jin A. Jung

-Jin A Jung is a Ph.D. student in Curriculum and Pedagogy at OISE, University of Toronto.
-Her research focuses on decolonizing financial literacy education for marginalized communities.
-She has investigated math teachers’ perceptions of financial literacy and explored the financial experiences of Black immigrant youth and teacher candidates.
-Jin A has presented at MES, AERA, and NNN and will present at OAME and CSSE in 2025.
-She advocates for equitable financial literacy as a fundamental right.
+PhD student in Curriculum and Pedagogy.
+Researches on decolonizing financial literacy for marginalized communities, exploring math teachers’ perceptions and Black immigrant youth experiences.
+Presented at MES, AERA, NNN; upcoming at OAME, CSSE 2025.
+Advocates for equitable financial literacy as a right.

 Image